Bristol Supertram: Cancellation

-With the departure of South Gloucestershire, Bristol council submitted a modified route plan in late 2003 for a new Line One that would terminate at Parkway station.
+With the departure of South Gloucestershire, Bristol City Council submitted a modified route plan in late 2003 for a new Line One that would terminate at Parkway station.
 A government feasibility study was initiated to determine whether the new project still qualified for the original level of funding.
 It was during this period that the council found itself under political pressure to reduce a proposed local council tax increase.

 With financial pressure from the council and growing uncertainty about Line One, the Labour and Conservative groups recommended that the project should be abandoned.
 In March 2004, Bristol council announced that the Supertram project would be cancelled.
-This allowed funds that were set aside for the project to be used to cover the council tax increase.
+This allowed funds that had been set aside for the project to be used to cover the council tax increase.
 In 2005, an article in the Bristol Evening Post revealed that Bristol City Council had spent £1.5 million on Supertram between 1998 and 2004.